Master of Arts in Liberal Studies - 36-credit degree program

 It is the responsibility of the applicant to ensure that a completed application and all supplemental materials are received by the application deadline.
 Supplemental materials, once received, become the property of Loyola University Maryland and cannot be returned.

 - Essay/personal statement (essay prompts can be found on the My Account Page).

 - Official transcripts from all colleges or universities attended.
-This includes transcripts from part-time study, study abroad, coursework taken in high school, and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
+This includes transcripts from part-time study, study abroad, coursework taken at a community college, and from institutions that have awarded the applicant a bachelor's, master's, or doctoral degree or an advanced certificate.
 Students who fail to submit a final degree-posted transcript will not be permitted to register.

 Applicants who hold degrees or have earned credits from non-U.S. institutions (excluding study abroad) must have a course-by-course evaluation and translation of their academic records done by a NACES approved evaluation services agency before they can be considered for admission to a degree program.
 The evaluation must establish that the applicant has earned the equivalent of a U.S. bachelor's degree from a regionally accredited institution.
 Loyola recommends the WES:ICAP from World Education Services, Inc. (www.wes.org).

 - TOEFL score report.
 The TOEFL examination is required only if English is not the applicant's native language or if the applicant has not completed a degree program taught in English.
 TOEFL scores must be from tests administered within two years of the application deadline.
 Official scores must be sent directly from the Educational Testing Service.
 Loyola's institution code is 5370.

 - International Student Supplemental Form (required only if a student visa is needed)

 New Student Orientation attendance is required of all accepted applicants; new students will register for classes at the conclusion of orientation.

 All supplemental application documents should be submitted to the address below.
 Please do not send correspondence with questions to this email.

 P.O.
 Box 1447